Your practical Zendesk setup guide for a seamless rollout

 A screenshot of the Zendesk Agent Workspace, which is a key part of this Zendesk setup guide.

 Roles then determine what each user is allowed to do.
-Zendesk comes with standard roles like Agent and Admin, but if you're on an Enterprise plan, you can create custom roles for more specific permissions.
+Zendesk comes with standard roles like Agent and Admin, but if you're on an Enterprise plan, you can create custom roles for more specific permissions to match your team size.

 Connecting your customer channels

 How are your customers going to reach you?
-Zendesk can pull conversations from all over the place.
+Zendesk can pull conversations from various sources.
 Most people start with email.
 You’ll need to connect your support addresses (like "support@yourcompany.com") and set up forwarding so new emails automatically become tickets.

 Beyond email, you should think about other channels: